-Stage 3: Reserving your connection
+Stage 2: Reserving your connection

-Once your capacity study has been completed (see Stage 1) and you have commissioned a detailed design (see Stage 2) you will be able to reserve your connection point on our network.
+Once your capacity study has been completed, you will be able to reserve your connection point on our network.

-Your connection point will be reserved for nine months, with the option to extend the reservation for a further six months if you end up needing more time to commit to a construction agreement.
+Your connection point will be reserved for 9 months, with the option to extend the reservation for a further 6 months if you end up needing more time to commit to a construction agreement.